sparkfun/eng_application/ETC/README.md

 2. What is your ideal weekly schedule?

 As a 20-hr per week job, I'd ideally like to work a couple full days and a half day.
 In a perfect world that would be a half day on Wednesday, and full days on Thursday and Friday.
-As full time, it would be nice to substitute working a weekend day for a weekday.
+However, I'm amenable to any schedule that works best for the team.
+It would be nice to have one weekday I could take off if it was 20 hours per week.
+As full time, it would be nice to substitute working a weekend day for a weekday, but again--whatever works best for the team is fine with me.

 3. What is your desired compensation range?
 Range = (least you are comfortable accepting, max you think you are worth)